Megaherb: Human history

 Megaherbs were first described by the British botanist Joseph Dalton Hooker, who coined the term in 1847.
-Campbell Island is known for its grasslands and its megaherbs.
+Megaherbs draw the interest of scientists and tourists alike; they are the main claim to fame of Campbell Island for example.
 The Fairchilds Garden site on Adams Island was noted already in 1891 for its megaherbs.
 The characteristic appearance makes Pleurophyllum a plant that could be used in horticulture, but attempts to cultivate it outside of the subantarctic environment have largely been unsuccessful.

 Threats

 Megaherbs are susceptible to overgrazing by mammals.
 Feral pigs have devastated megaherb communities on Auckland Island.
 On Macquarie Island, rabbits consume megaherbs while rats cache seeds of Pleurophyllum hookeri in places unsuited for their germination, and the growth of the rabbit population has resulted in a major reduction of megaherb populations, as well as of other plant taxa of the island.

 Where grazing animals have been removed, megaherb species often quickly reoccupy the terrain.
 This is expected to occur on Macquarie Island after rabbit and rodent populations began to shrink since 2010.
-They will probably displace less edible but also less competitive plant species like Agrostis magellanica and Acaena magellanica.
+They will probably displace less edible but also less competitive plant species like Polypogon magellanicus and Acaena magellanica.
 Conversely only a partial recovery took place on Campbell Island by 1994.

 Other uses of the term

 The term "megaherb" is sometimes used to describe plant species from other continents that have features similar to subantarctic megaherbs.
-It has also been used to describe members of the family Heliconiaceae, which are tropical species, and for the Amazonian species Phenakospermum guyannense.
+It has also been used to describe members of the family Heliconiaceae, which are tropical species, for the Amazonian species Phenakospermum guyannense, the Bushveld species Dracaena transvaalensis and the South African dryland genus Aloidendron.